ibm-watson-iot/node-red-contrib-ibm-wiotp-device-ops/README.md

 ### Authentication
 ##### Authentication type :
 1. Bluemix Service - Uses the Watson IoT Platform service bound to the application.
-2. API Key - Use the API key of your Organization of Watson IoT Platform.
+2. API Key - Use an API key for your Watson IoT Platform organization.

 ### Device Type

-Available to delete, retrieve single device type or update operations, this specifies the Device type for the operation.
+Available for delete, retrieve single device type or update operations, this specifies the Device type for the operation.
 May be specified by `msg.payload.deviceType`.

 ### Class Id
+Available for create operation.
 Either 'Gateway' or 'Device'.

 ### Operations
 Specifies the operation to be performed.
 For more information, read the [Watson IoT Platform documentation](https://console.ng.bluemix.net/docs/services/IoT/index.html).
+May be specified by `msg.operation`.

 ### Serial Number (Optional property)
 Serial Number can form one aspect of a devices identifying attributes.
 Serial numbers are likely to be unique within a model number, but cannot be taken as a device identifier alone.
 May be specified by `msg.payload.serialNumber`.